Non-specific urethritis (NSU) is one of the most common sexually transmitted infections (STIs) in men. If left untreated it can cause arthritis.

 NSU is usually caused by bacteria.

-Using condoms cuts the risk of NSU, which can also be caused by unprotected oral sex.
 Sometimes NSU is inflammation caused by friction from masturbation and sex, or even a reaction to things like soap.

 NSU tests and treatment